 Gynostemma is legal to use even though the FDA has not confirmed the medicinal benefits of the herb.
 It is openly sold on a variety of websites online and in health food stores.

 Gynostemma may be an effective treatment for some illnesses and diseases, but there are not enough studies to confirm its capabilities as a legitimate treatment.
-People who are interested in using gynostemma should make sure that it is cultivated from a source that uses clean, fresh water and is free of pesticides to insure the herb has maximum potency.
-Some sources in the United States grow gynostemma near farms where the herb is exposed to polluted water and pesticides, which is not good for daily usage for people as recommended.
+People who are interested in using Gynostemma should make sure that it is cultivated from a source that uses clean, fresh water and is free of pesticides to ensure the herb has maximum potency.
+Some sources in the United States grow Gynostemma near farms where the herb is exposed to polluted water and pesticides, which is not good for daily usage for people as recommended.